 If you've eliminated all of the above potential causes, and your kitty is still peeing in all the wrong places, it could be that he is not urinating "normally," but spraying, or marking his territory.
 This is common, particularly among whole (un-neutered) mature male cats, and in some male cats that were neutered after reaching sexual maturity.
 Cats may mark a wide range of surfaces, particularly those that smell like you, the owner.

 Spraying or marking territory involves a distinct posture not found in normal urination.
-A cat will back up to a vertical surface, stand with his tail quivering, and direct a spray of urine on the wall or other vertical surface.
+A cat will back up to a vertical surface, stand with his tail quivering, and direct a spray of urine on the wall or another vertical surface.
 Often he will make little mincing steps in place while marking.
 He will then leave the area without sniffing.
 This behavior is not limited to male cats, as females will also sometimes spray, but for different reasons.

 Marking could be the result of seeing a strange new cat outside the window.
 It would be a secondary instinct similar to redirected aggression.
 Also, one of the most common causes of territorial marking is when a strange cat is marking the outside doors, and the inside cat marks the other side to identify his property.